Uniform inference for value functions: Inference

-and estimate the near-maximizers in $u$ for each $x$ as in the previous example.
+and estimate the near-maximizers in $u$ for each dependency bound and all $x$ as in the previous example.
 Estimate the distribution by calculating resampled statistics, for $r = 1, \ldots, R$,

-A test can be conducted by comparing $\sqrt{n}\hat{\Lambda}$ to the $1-\alpha$-th quantile of the bootstrap distribution.
-A simulation in the next subsection illustrates the accurate size and power of this testing strategy. \end{excont}
+A test can be conducted by comparing $\sqrt{n}\hat{\Lambda}(\bbG_n)$ to the $(1-\alpha)$-th quantile of the bootstrap distribution $\{\Lambda^*_r\}_{r=1}^R$.
+A simulation in the supplementary appendix illustrates the accurate size and power of this testing strategy. \end{excont}

-\begin{excont}{ex:quantile} The derivatives~\eqref{psiprime_quan_continuous} and~\eqref{psiprime_quan_general} imply some known facts about bootstrapping quantile functions \citep[Section 3.9.4.2]{vanderVaartWellner96}.
-Equation~\eqref{psiprime_quan_continuous} implies that if the distribution is continuous, standard resampling can be used to estimate not just the sample quantiles at any $\tau$, but also as a way of inferring features of the quantile function uniformly.

-On the other hand, equation~\eqref{psiprime_quan_general} implies that the although the standard bootstrap can be used to conduct inference on any quantile where the distribution is continuous, for distributions with point masses, alterations must be made. \citet{ChernozhukovFernandezValMellyWuethrich16} propose an estimator that addresses this concern. \end{excont}